syntatis/howdy/README.md

 > [!CAUTION]
 > This boilerplate is currently in active development.
 It is not recommended for production use *just yet*.

-Provides a basic structure with pre-configured tools, helping you start developing a new WordPress plugin with modern approaches without the hassle of setting up everything from scratch.
+Provides a basic structure with pre-configured tools, helping you start developing a new WordPress plugin with modern approaches in PHP such as Autoloading with Composer, Namespace with PSR-4 standard, Namespace scoping, etc. without the hassle of setting up everything from scratch.

 ## Requirements